-Brussels and Athens - German leader Angela Merkel on Tuesday (9 October) showed sympathy for Greek "pain," as tens of thousands filled the streets, clashed with police and chanted angry slogans.
+German leader Angela Merkel on Tuesday (9 October) showed sympathy for Greek "pain," as tens of thousands filled the streets, clashed with police and chanted angry slogans.

 "I have come here today conscious of the very difficult times, of the pain many people are going through," Merkel told a joint press conference with Greek Prime Minister Antonis Samaras.

 Sign up for 30 days' free trial, no obligation.
 Full subscription only 15 € / month or 150 € / year.

 - Unlimited access on desktop and mobile

 - All premium articles, analysis, commentary and investigations

 EUobserver is the only independent news media covering EU affairs in Brussels and all 28 member states.

 If you already have an account click here to login.